dapr/proposals/20250322-actors-pubsub.md

   rpc DeleteSubscribeActorEventAlpha1(DeleteSubscribeActorEventRequestAlpha1) returns (google.protobuf.Empty) {}
 }

-// This message defines the request to make to delete a registered Actor PubSub subscription message DeleteSubscribeActorEventRequestAlpha1 {
+// This message defines the request to make to delete one or more registered Actor PubSub subscriptions message DeleteSubscribeActorEventRequestAlpha1 {
-  // Required: The identifier of the subscription to delete string subscription_id = 1;
+  // Required: The identifier(s) of the subscription(s) to delete
+  repeated string subscription_id = 1;
 }
 ```